mickael-kerjean/filestash/README.md

 # Features
 - Manage your files from a browser
+- Authentication middleware to connect to various source of user
 - Flexible Share mechanism
 - Video player
 - Video transcoding (mov, mkv, avi, mpeg, and more)